 To find internships in the UK:

-- Graduate Talent Pool - government website designed to help new and recent graduates find internships across the public, private and third sectors.
+- Graduate Talent Pool - a government website designed to help new and recent graduates find internships across the public, private and third sectors

 For international internships, search:

-- City Internships - Global Internship Programme - leading provider of structured internship programmes in the world's greatest cities.
-Placements are offered across all sectors including banking, consulting, law, marketing and technology;
+- City Internships - leading provider of structured internship programmes in the world's greatest cities.
+Placements are offered across all sectors including banking, consulting, law, marketing and technology.

 - CRCC Asia - Internships - leading provider of internships with prominent Chinese and multinational companies in Beijing.
-Positions in legal, finance, business, marketing and more;
+Positions in law, finance, business, marketing and more.

 - StandOut - provides internships and professional development training in Hong Kong.
 Internships are offered in areas such as finance, law, engineering, fashion, marketing, journalism, graphic design, hospitality and consultancy.